COBOL: COBOL 60

 Controversial features included those some considered useless or too advanced for data processing users.
-Such features included boolean expressions, formulas and table subscripts (indices).
+Such features included Boolean expressions, formulas, and table subscripts (indices).
 Another point of controversy was whether to make keywords context-sensitive and the effect that would have on readability.
 Although context-sensitive keywords were rejected, the approach was later used in PL/I and partially in COBOL from 2002.
-Little consideration was given to interactivity, interaction with operating systems (few existed at that time) and functions (thought of as purely mathematical and of no use in data processing).
+Little consideration was given to interactivity, interaction with operating systems (few existed at that time), and functions (thought of as purely mathematical and of no use in data processing).

 The specifications were presented to the executive committee on 4 September.
-They fell short of expectations: Joseph Wegstein noted that "it contains rough spots and requires some additions", and Bob Bemer later described them as a "hodgepodge".
-The subcommittee was given until December to improve it.
+They fell short of expectations: Joseph Wegstein noted that "it contains rough spots and requires some additions," and Bob Bemer later described them as a "hodgepodge."
+The committee was given until December to improve it.

 At a mid-September meeting, the committee discussed the new language's name.
-Suggestions included "BUSY" (Business System), "INFOSYL" (Information System Language) and "COCOSYL" (Common Computer Systems Language).
+Suggestions included "BUSY" (Business System), "INFOSYL" (Information System Language), and "COCOSYL" (Common Computer Systems Language).
 It is unclear who coined the name "COBOL", although Bob Bemer later claimed it had been his suggestion.

 In October, the intermediate-range committee received copies of the FACT language specification created by Roy Nutt.
 Its features impressed the committee so much that they passed a resolution to base COBOL on it.

 This was a blow to the short-range committee, who had made good progress on the specification.
 Despite being technically superior, FACT had not been created with portability in mind or through manufacturer and user consensus.
 It also lacked a demonstrable implementation, allowing supporters of a FLOW-MATIC-based COBOL to overturn the resolution.
 RCA representative Howard Bromberg also blocked FACT, so that RCA's work on a COBOL implementation would not go to waste.

-It soon became apparent that the committee was too large for any further progress to be made quickly.
-A frustrated Howard Bromberg bought a $15 tombstone with "COBOL" engraved on it and sent it to Charles Phillips to demonstrate his displeasure.
+It soon became apparent that the committee was too large to make any further progress quickly.
+A frustrated Howard Bromberg bought a $15 tombstone (in 1959; equivalent to roughly $ now) with "COBOL" engraved on it and sent it to Charles Phillips to demonstrate his displeasure.

-A sub-committee was formed to analyze existing languages and was made up of six individuals:
+A subcommittee was formed to analyze existing languages and was made up of six individuals: